SynapseIP Help

 View Guide →

 The IP Overview page provides a quantitative view of patent and publication activity within a defined scope.
-This page includes analysis and insights for saturation, activity rate, and momentum measurements, as well as identifying CPC codes under which patent and publications are concentrated.
+This page includes analysis and insights for subject matter saturation, activity rates, and momentum measurements, as well as identifying CPC codes under which patent and publications are concentrated.
 The interface presents four primary metrics (subject matter saturation, patent and publication activity rate, patent grant and publication momentum, and top CPC codes) supported by a monthly trend line, CPC distribution chart, and sortable results table with direct links to the underlying patents and publications.

 CPC Distribution:Top CPC codes plus a ranked bar chart highlight relevant technology areas.